emanchado/narrows/README.md

 ====

 * Add a JS confirmation thing to the publish button?
-* Show error message on wrong login
 * Upgrade ProseMirror
 * Upgrade Elm
 * ProseMirror (or configuration?) bug in Firefox
-* Avoid that the page gets reloaded
 * Allow the player to change the e-mail address (?), character avatar
 * Rewrite the image uploader so it's a single, special component that updates the dropdown as soon as an image is uploaded